-- Clean your eaves troughs and anything else that might let water pool or stand.
+2. Clean your gutters, eavestroughs and anything else that might let water pool or stand.

-- If your yard tends to collect puddles in certain areas, a little bit of landscaping will change that forever.
+3. Landscape to avoid puddles.
+If your yard tends to collect puddles in certain areas, a little bit of landscaping will change that forever.
 You need to add soil to level out the depressed areas where the puddles collect, and then create a slope at the front or back of the yard for water to run off.
-You may be able to do this yourself, but a landscaping contractor can also do it for a reasonable price.

 Now that you’ve made your yard a bit less attractive to mosquitoes, you should be seeing less of them.
-But the above steps probably won’t be enough, because they’re persistent.
+But the above steps probably won’t be enough.
 It’s time to look at mosquito repellant measures.

 Since bats naturally prey on mosquitoes and won’t hurt other creatures or your plants, this is probably the most effective natural way to repel mosquitoes.
 And you won’t have bats buzzing your head in the evenings or anything – they prefer to avoid humans whenever possible.